-The Royal School of Needlework is the international centre of excellence for the art of hand embroidery and offers a range of courses for beginners through to advanced.
+The Royal School of Needlework is the international centre of excellence for the art of hand embroidery and offers a range of courses from beginners through to advanced.
 Founded in 1872, the RSN is steeped in history with unrivalled expertise in the techniques of hand embroidery.
-Read more about our history.

 We are based at the magnificent Hampton Court Palace in south west London.
 In addition, we teach across the UK in Bristol, Rugby, Durham and Glasgow, and internationally in North America and Japan.
 We teach a variety of Online Day & Evening Classes.